himanshujhamb222/IBM-Watson-Conversation-Service/README.md

 # IBM-Watson-Conversation-Service

-The code shows how to connect a Chatbot with Facebook Messenger with saving the context of the conversation.
+This repository shows how to use IBM Watson Conversation Service with Python and how we can connect a Chatbot built with Conversation Servoce with Facebook Messenger.